MSU Billings Catalog

 Shannon Weatherly Memorial Endowed Scholarship

 The Shannon Weatherly Memorial Endowed Scholarship is available to a graduate student working towards a M.S. in Special Education.
-The recipient must have an overall 3.5 GPA or above, be a part-time student, must have completed at least 9 graduate credits, and have Plan of Study approved by an advisor.
+The recipient must have an overall 3.5 GPA or above, be a part-time student, must have completed at least nine graduate credits, and have Plan of Study approved by an advisor.

 Stepping Forward Foundation Scholarship - Graduate

 The Stepping Forward Foundation Scholarship – Graduate is available to graduate students who exhibit a strong desire to succeed.
-Recipients must have a 3.0 overall GPA or above, must be enrolled for a minimum of 6 graduate credits per semester, and must have definite financial need.
+Recipients must have a 3.0 overall GPA or above, must be enrolled for a minimum of six graduate credits per semester, and must have definite financial need.

 Montana Teacher of the Year Tuition Waiver Award